EmergentMind/opencanary_on_pi/README.md

 ### Copy the required files to the Raspberry Pi

-You'll need you to have the following files onto the device:
+You'll need you to copy the following files onto the device:

 - opencanary.init.sh
 - opencanary.conf
 - opencanary.service

-To do so you can use scp: `$ scp opencanary.init.sh .opencanary.conf opencanary.service pi@[ip address]:[home pi](/home/pi)`
+To do so you can use scp: `$ scp opencanary.init.sh .opencanary.conf opencanary.service pi@[ip address]:/home/pi`

 ## Running the script